joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

 cd documentation/latex
 make
 {% endhighlight %}
-This should create the file `refman.pdf` in the latex folder if everything works as intended.
+This should create the file `refman.pdf` in the `latex` folder.

 To automate this process and make sure that the pdf is pushed to our documentation repository we need to put this in a script.
-Once we are done with the LaTeX files they are unneccesary and should be deleted.
+Once we are done with the LaTeX files they are unnecessary and should be deleted.
 I edited my Makefile to create the pdf, move it out of the latex folder and delete it.
 {% highlight Makefile %}
 .PHONY: docs